 The Marine Discovery Sail program sets sail from Oyster Bay's WaterFront Center's Christeen on select Saturdays and Sundays (from 10 a.m. to noon).
 Families climb aboard the oyster dredges for this educational outing with touch tanks that are also part of the experience.
 The boat is wheelchair-accessible, life jackets are provided and attendees score coupons for meals at participating restaurants located in downtown Oyster Bay.
 Price: $25.
 Info: 1 West End Ave., Oyster Bay; 516-922-7245, thewaterfrontcenter.org.

 Visit a lighthouse

 Long Island is home to several lighthouses, but the two tallest and most famous would be the Montauk (2000 Montauk Hwy.; 631-668-2544, montauklighthouse.com) and the Fire Island (a half-mile walk east from Robert Moses State Pkwy, Bay Shore; 631-321-7028, fireislandlighthouse.com) lighthouses.
-Both are family friendly, but there are height restrictions to climb to the top: 41-inches tall in Montauk and 42-inches tall for Fire Island.
-Additionally, it should be noted that the Fire Island tower is closed until at least June 25 this summer.
-However, once it is open, it's worth visiting as it's the highest observation opportunity on Long Island at 168 feet.
+Both are family friendly, but there are height restrictions to climb to the top: 41-inches tall in Montauk and 42-inches tall for Fire Island, which is the highest observation opportunity on Long Island at 168 feet.
 Montauk Lighthouse is the oldest in New York State, and was authorized under President George Washington.
 Prices: Montauk: $12, $5 children ages 12 and younger; Fire Island: $8, $4 children ages 12 and younger.
 Be sure to call ahead for hours.